-Fresnillo’s Saucito mine in Mexico, the world’s largest silver mine by production saw the production of both zinc and lead dramatically outpace silver production in 2018.
+Fresnillo’s Saucito mine in Mexico, the world’s largest silver mine by production, saw the production of both zinc and lead dramatically outpace silver production in 2018.

 The inefficiency of the silver-mining industry was reiterated in Goldcorp’s 2016 annual report, which highlighted that high carbon ore cannot be separated at its flagship Peñasquito mine in Mexico, the world’s largest silver mine by reserve, thus projecting deficiencies in the technological methods used to extract and process silver ore.

-The Silver Institute reported in 2018 that global demand for the metal fell by 3% as compared to the previous year, which was despite a 0.3% increase in global silver supply.
+The Silver Institute reported in 2018 that global demand for the metal fell by 3% compared to the previous year, which was despite a 0.3% increase in global silver supply.
 Factors like inefficient production and a surplus supply emphasized a significant decline in the per-ounce price of the white metal, which has fallen from $55.35 in April 2011 to $15 in April 2019.

 Increased demand and improvements to production

-Industry experts are optimistic that the fate of the white metal could change, based on the increase in demand for silver.
+Industry experts are optimistic that the fate of the white metal could change based on the increase in demand for silver.
 The Silver Institute predicted that in 2019, industrial demand for silver would rise modestly across industrial operations.
 The metal’s usage in solar photovoltaic cells could be an attributing factor to growing demand.
 Researchers from the University of Kent highlighted that silver had the best electrical and thermal conductivity, making it an ideal metal component in solar cells.
-Improvements in production methods could also benefit the sector in the long-term.
-Goldcorp has committed to addressing its technological weaknesses, which will make separation of ore (even high carbon ore) easier.
+Improvements in production methods could also benefit the sector in the long term.
+Goldcorp has committed to addressing its technological weaknesses, which will make the separation of ore (even high carbon ore) easier.